April 22, 2019

 What do you mean by your statement that religion is a socially constructed category?

 We often treat religion as a set of ideas and practices that largely exist the same across time and space, which is to say contexts.
 In this way, we think of religion as some form of regulated practices and sacred text that are explicitly tied to local and global institutions.
-While this is certainly true, what we often deemphasize, are the ways religion is created and constructed by human beings to accomplish diverse goals.
+While this is certainly true, what we often deemphasize are the ways religion is created and constructed by human beings to accomplish diverse goals.
 Thus, in the same way we attempt to understand how race or gender are socially constructed – vis-à-vis history, everyday actions, geography, family, land, sociopolitical economies – we must understand how religion is constructed.
-Moreover, once we understand how religion is constructed in particular contexts, how does it influence and inform the social relationships between students as well as how students understand themselves.
+Moreover, once we understand how religion is constructed in particular contexts, we need to ask how does it influence and inform the social relationships between students as well as how students understand themselves.
 As religious scholar Monica Miller argues, we must look at what people are doing with religion in their everyday lives.

 What are some significant “blind spots” in contemporary research on Black students’ spiritual identity?